PurpleKingdomGames/indigo-website/indigodocs/information/key-concepts.md

 But it's easier to think of this as:

 1. An updated model
-1. An updated view model
+2. An updated view model
-1. A new scene to draw (`SceneUpdateFragment`)
+3. A new scene to draw (`SceneUpdateFragment`)
-1. A list of events to be processed and passed to the relevant systems or the next frame. (`List[GlobalEvent]`)
+4. A list of events to be processed and passed to the relevant systems or the next frame. (`List[GlobalEvent]`)

-The model and view model are defined by the game developer and are therefore not assumed to be monoidal, they are simply recorded and passed as input to the next frame.
+The first two, the model and view model, are not really used by the indigo engine at all, they are simply recorded and passed as input to the next frame.

-The `SceneUpdateFragment` and `List[GlobalEvent]` however are monoidal i.e. they have an identity value and can be combined following all the appropriate rules.
+The `SceneUpdateFragment` and `List[GlobalEvent]` however are critical as they are the instructions that tell Indigo what side effects to produce!
+Rendering graphics, playing sounds, storing a fetching data, communicating over a network, etc.

+Since the scene and events can be produced as outputs from a range of processes, it's essential that they can be combined reliably and predictably (hence, Monoidal).

-This has the incredibilibly useful property that you don't need to describe your frame's results (graph and events) all in one go.
-You can defined them in little modules (such as Indigo's `SubSystem`s) and be sure that indigo will combine them predictably and testably when the game is run.
+This has the incredibility useful property that you don't need to describe your frame's results (graph and events) all in one go.
+You can defined them in little modules (such as Indigo's `SubSystem`s) and be sure that indigo will combine them in a predictable and test friendly when the game is run.